HoiJean/djangoforbeginners-book/manuscript/ch2.md

 You should see parentheses now at the beginning of your command line prompt in the form `(helloworld-XXX)` where `XXX` represents random characters.
 On my computer I see `(helloworld-415ivvZC)`.
 I'll display `(helloworld)` here in the text but you will see something slightly different on your computer.

 Create a new Django project called `helloworld_project` making sure to include the period `.` at the end of the command so that it is installed in our current directory.
-Without the period Django creates a new directory _before_ our new Django directory.

 {title="Command Line",lang="text"}
 ~~~~~~~~